Ten years designing for experts in complex domains.

 Outside of work, I enjoy taking long walks through woods and cities, experimental cooking, reorganizing my closet for the umpteenth time, caring for my crested gecko (setting up new terrariums provide hours-long creative fun!), and discovering afternoon tea venues.

-Kudos if you can find the gecko!
+Kudos if you can find the Silas the gecko!

 CURRENTLY